Presbyterian Theological College

 The Presbyterian Theological College (PTC) is the theological college of the Presbyterian Church of Victoria.
 It provides theological education for candidates for the ministry of the Presbyterian Church of Australia, as well as for members of other Christian churches.
-It is an approved teaching institution of the Australian College of Theology and is based in the Melbourne suburb of Box Hill.
+It is an approved teaching institution of the Australian College of Theology and is based in the Melbourne, Australia suburb of Box Hill.

 The Presbyterian Theological College is an Evangelical and Reformed college which teaches in accordance with the doctrine of the Presbyterian Church of Australia.

 History

-The Presbyterian Theological College traces back its existence to 1866, when the Theological Hall of the Presbyterian Church of Victoria was formed.
-From 1868 the College was run from Chalmers Church in the suburb of Eastern Hill.
+The Presbyterian Theological College traces its existence to 1866, when the Theological Hall of the Presbyterian Church of Victoria was formed.
+From 1868 the college was run from Chalmers Church in the suburb of Eastern Hill.
 In 1871, it was moved to the Old Assembly Hall in Collins Street, Melbourne, then 10 years later in 1881 to Ormond College, University of Melbourne.

 In 1974, however, the whole staff of the theological hall opted to join with the Uniting Church.
 The continuing Presbyterian Church of Victoria opened a provisional theological hall in Hawthorn, with only a handful of staff and students.
 The college relocated to the top floor of the Assembly Hall building in Melbourne in 1977, and in 1986 purchased its current campus in Box Hill to accommodate increase in enrollments.

 The Box Hill campus buildings were approved for renovation and extension in 1990, with the full programme of works completed by 1996 with the expansion of the Swanton Library.

 A block of six residential units were opened on the college property in 2008.

 Governance

-The operation of the College is vested by the Theological Education Committee (TEC), which is a committee of General Assembly of the Presbyterian Church of Victoria (GAV).
-The TEC meets regularly at the College.
+The operation of the college is vested by the Theological Education Committee (TEC), which is a committee of General Assembly of the Presbyterian Church of Victoria (GAV).
+The TEC meets regularly at the college.

-The PTC is affiliated with the Australian College of Theology (ACT), and is authorised to teach the awards of the ACT on its behalf.
+The PTC is affiliated with the Australian University of Theology (AUT), and is authorised to teach the awards of the AUT on its behalf.